lucapescatore88/tools-easyanalysis/Tutorials/Analysis_tutorial.md

 ana->SetSignal (T *_sig, double _nsig=0, string opt="-namepar", Str2VarMap myvars=Str2VarMap(), string weight="")
 ```

+Arguments:
-- The first argument, "T*_sig", its the source of the signal
+- The first argument, "T*_sig", is the source of the signal shape.
-      T can be a string, a TTree, a TH1, or a RooAbsPdf
+      "T" can be any of these types: string, a TTree, a TH1, or a RooAbsPdf

-      ---> string :  This is a string that describes a model.
+   * string :  This is a string that describes a model.
+           Available models are:

-           Available models are Gauss, DGauss, CB, DCB, DCB_OST, DCB_Sn, Poly, Cheb, Argus, CBGauss, Exp
+		**Gauss, DGauss, CB, DCB, DCB_OST, DCB_Sn, Poly, Cheb, Argus, CBGauss, Exp**

-           To any model a gaussian can be addes e.g. CBAndGauss adds returns the sum of a gaussian and a CB
+           To any model a gaussian can be added by adding "AndGauss" to its name e.g. CBAndGauss returns the sum of a gaussian and a CB
            N.B.: CBAndGauss and CBGauss are different because the latter had the "m" parameter in common between Gauss and CB
-           DCB_OST means DCB with Opposite Side Tails, and DCB_Sn means Same "n" (the tail slope if the 2 CB is kept in common)
+           DCB\_OST means DCB with Opposite Side Tails, and DCB_Sn means Same "n" (the tail slope if the 2 CB is kept in common)
-           You can also convolute any model with a gaussian adding ConvGauss
+           You can also convolute any model with a gaussian adding ConvGauss to its name.

            Then you can (it's not compulsory) specify parameters in the following way:

-           "model-Xparam1[val,min,max]-param2[val,min,max]"
+           *"model-Xparam1[val,min,max]-param2[val,min,max]"*

-           Notice that an X in front of the name fixes the parameters.
+           Notice that an X in front of the name fixes the parameter.
            The min and max are not compulsory (there are defaults which may be good or not for you)

            e.g. "DCB_Sn-Xm[5382,5000,5500]-s[10,5,20]-s2[20,10,50]-n[1,0,10]"

            If you want to check which models are available and their parameters names they are listed in the last 3 functions in ModelBuilder.cpp

-     --->  TTree : In this case the Analysis object used the RooKeysPdf class to extract a smooth shape from the TTree
+  *  TTree : In this case the Analysis object used the RooKeysPdf class to extract a smooth shape from the TTree
-           N.B.: The observable MUST be in the tree with the same name.
+           N.B.: The observable you used in the constructor MUST be in the tree with the same name.
+           For more fancy things see "opt".

-     --->  TH1   : In this case the RooHistPdf class is used instead
+  *  TH1   : In this case the RooHistPdf class is used instead
-     --->  RooAbsPdf : If nothing above satisfies you you can buil a model of your own and give it to the fitter
+  *  RooAbsPdf : If nothing above satisfies you you can buil a model of your own and give it to the fitter

 - _nsig  This is the yield connected to the signal.
 You can give it a double or a RooRealVar.
 			If you give it a double it will build a RooRealVar following this rules
-			_nsig > 0 -> is a  RooRealVar with initial value "_nsig"
+			\_nsig > 0 -> is a  RooRealVar with initial value "_nsig"
-			_nsig < 0 -> is a RooRealVar with value "_nsig" and fixed in the fit (the signal yield will not float)
+			\_nsig < 0 -> is a RooRealVar with value "\_nsig" and fixed in the fit (the signal yield will not float)

 - opt  : This can be used for extra options:
   			Using a TTree as source you can specify in the options